SPDLDaemon/spdl-docs-master/docs/content/ApplicationNotes/AudioModems/_index.md

 +++
 <!-- spellcheck: off -->

-Normally, audio signal processing is done on a dedicated digital signals programming (DSP) chip&mdash;there's a reason that a multiply and accumulate (MAC) instruction is the first one added, since there's a lot of that to go around when processing a more complicated tone of any sort.
+Normally, audio signal processing is done on a dedicated digital signals processing (DSP) chip&mdash;there's a reason that a multiply and accumulate (MAC) instruction is the first one added, since there's a lot of that to go around when processing a more complicated tone of any sort.
 We'll start by looking at what it takes to simply generate and receive clean audio tones when using the PIC, and discuss some more involved signal processing that can improve robustness and enable multiple tone detection at the cost of significant processing time[^picisslow].
 The rest of this document assumes a PIC16F15356, although differences on different processors will be called out where relevant.